Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   compile features and a list of supported compilers.
 ``$<COMPILE_LANGUAGE:lang>``
   ``1`` when the language used for compilation unit matches ``lang``, otherwise ``0``.
-This expression may be used to specify compile options for source files of a particular language in a target.
-For example, to specify the use of the ``-fno-exceptions`` compile option (compiler id checks elided):
+This expression may be used to specify compile options and compile definitions for source files of a particular language in a target.
+For example:

   .. code-block:: cmake